If you have any questions about workshops or enrolment contact your local regional education staff.

-Research is clear that it is better for students to have a defined access period that is adequate to allow completion, even at slow rate, rather than have open-ended indefinite access.
+Research is clear that it is better for students to have a defined access period that is adequate to allow completion, even at a slow rate, rather than have open-ended indefinite access.
 It helps with focus and motivation for students and in managing group tutor support.

 The assessments for a module are exactly the same regardless of whether the delivery was online or face to face.
-Once you have progressed through the learning units you can submit your assessment through the i-Qualify learning platform and your support tutor will be your commenter.
+Once you have progressed through the learning material you can submit your assessment through the i-Qualify learning platform and your support tutor will be your commenter.
 Once your online module ends you will have ‘reading’ access for an extended period, which will allow you to review the learning materials to help you complete your assessment.